ismaelucm/massis_tutorial/docs/Examples.md

 MassisLua.createHuman("Cafeteria", 30, "ProfessorsCafeteria")
 ```

-We have used a guided path that the agents must follow.
-For each profile, the path change.
+In this example the agents are following  a guided path, which changes for each profile.

-To launch the example, the following command is needed
+The example can be executed with the following command:

 ```bash
 > ./LaunchServer.sh -f Evacuation.lua